 Claim your business name

-Naming your coaching business involves getting your business name recognized by your state.
-Deciding on a name is an important step when starting your coaching business.
+For those who wonder how to start a coaching business from scratch it’s important to pay attention to naming.
 Basically, your clients are buying a relationship with you as a coach, unless you’re planning to start a coaching company.
 So the best solution is to use your name for your coaching business.
 This will form a strong association with your coaching services and build brand awareness.

 Besides, using your name allows you to change the type of coaching services you offer or add new services without needing to develop a new brand identity.